Why do honeybees need help?

 How will the bees live in the hive?
 Don’t they need to be managed?

-For the most part it is “management” that has led to the current honeybee crisis.
+For the most part, it is “management” that has led to the current honeybee crisis.
 The bees placed in the sculptures will be local wild survivor stock that have proven resilient in the face of adversity.
 HAVEN’s underlying idea is that honeybees will benefit as a species when nature is allowed to determine the most suitable genetic material for surviving untreated in the wild.
 If a colony inhabiting a HAVEN hive becomes too weak, natural selection will be allowed to take its course.
-In the natural course of events, every three to five years a hive will go empty for a season and be cleansed by other insects.
+In the natural course of events, every three to five years a hive will go empty for a season.
 This should be what we witness with HAVEN and it is an integral component of the holistic view of nature’s rhythms.
 After this period the hive can be restocked with bees or allowed to be colonized naturally by another wild swarm.

 What is colony collapse disorder?

 CCD took the beekeeping world by surprise a few years ago when worker honeybees quit returning to their hives, abandoning all the honey and pollen as well as the developing brood in the hive.
 The resulting hive deaths reported multiplied in number until it was clear that there was an alarming worldwide problem.
 The cause has been attributed to many things but is most likely an example of death by a thousand cuts.
 The health challenges placed on the honeybee are extensive and have left her in a vulnerable state.
 Inadequate nutrition (thanks to being deprived of their own honey), parasites, exposure to genetically modified crops, pathogens, antibiotics, herbicides, fungicides and pesticides (including neonicotinoids) and constant movement of the hives from state to state have hammered at the bees’ immune system and pushed them to the breaking point.

 What makes HAVEN different?